miclol/WirelessNBS/README.md

 ![NBS Validator](images/NBSValid.png)

+NEW: WirelessNBS now supports Tempo Changer so even if it says "Resource pack only" it is okay in this case.

 ## Config File Setup
 Before you use this program you must create a file with the same name as the `.nbs` file but instead of `.nbs`, the filetype needs be `.txt`, and put it in the `WirelessNBS` directory.
 (If `.nbs` file is `Example.nbs` , then create  `Example.txt`).